-Karma Luxitself lost its power because the copied spells by Karma are creations, so Lux only creates one Final Spark when Karma duplicates a 6+ mana spell.
+Basically, all the decks that she was a main character were nerfed.
+The Karma Lux itself lost its power because the copied spells by Karma are creations, so Lux only creates one Final Spark when Karma duplicates a 6+ mana spell.

 The same thing happens with Karma Ezreal, the deck that until the last update was the most played among the Karma decks.
 Now with a leveled Ezreal and Karma in play, he will only deal Nexus damage for the spells played, that is: the additional damage that came from Karma duplicated spells no longer exists, and the deck lost much of his potential to close out games.

 Pantheon and Taric

-Target, now it is a lot easier to activate the Fated from Pantheon and crew, because fast spells like Single Combat and Concerted Strike, which before could be canceled and stop the progress from Fated, now by only being played it's activated.
+With the change to Target, now it is a lot easier to activate the Fated from Pantheon and crew, because fast spells like Single Combat and Concerted Strike, which before could be canceled and stop the progress from Fated, now by only being played it's activated.

 The same works with Taric, who levels up when allies are supported or targeted.
 Now, with the fast combat spells activating Target easier, the champion levels up much faster.